 If this happens, the first thing you need to know is that child custody only applies to parents.

-When another adult — such as a grandparent, friend, or another relative — is given the responsibility to care for your child, custody goes out the window.
+When another adult — such as a grandparent, friend, or another relative — is given the responsibility to care for your child through a will, custody no longer applies.
 Instead, the court will appoint them as the legal guardian of your child.